ibexa/documentation-user/docs/personalization/content_types.md

 # Content types

-With the recommendation engine you can build different recommendation domains.
+With the personalization service, you can build different recommendation domains.
 You do this by splitting all the products into different content types.
 There are several possible use cases for content types, for example: